7 Ways Stores Get You to Spend More and How to Avoid Falling for Their Traps

-And that’s because, well, it probably was.
-Most stores are designed with specific strategies in mind to get us to open our wallets and hand over our hard-earned cash.
-But the good news is, once you know what these tricks are, you can avoid them and save yourself some money.
+And, well, it probably was.
+Most stores are specifically designed to get us to open our wallets and hand over our hard-earned cash.
+But the good news is that once you know these tricks, you can avoid them and save yourself some money.

-Here are some of the ways stores are designed to get you to spend and how you can overcome it.
+Here are some ways stores are designed to get you to spend and how to overcome it.

 They set the mood

 Stores are masters at playing on your emotions to get you to spend more.
 For example, did you know that stores often use music to influence your spending?
 Studies have shown that slower-paced music makes shoppers move more slowly and spend more time in the store, while faster-paced music encourages them to move quickly and make impulse purchases.

 Whether it’s using music to make you feel happy and carefree or offering special deals that seem too good to pass up, they know how to push all the right buttons.

 Or have you ever noticed how stores tend to place their cheapest items near the door?
 That’s because they want to give you what’s known as “anchor pricing.”
 Seeing a low price makes all the store’s other prices seem more reasonable, even if they’re quite high.
 They’ll also put a high-end item alongside cheaper items.
 The shopper’s brain then subconsciously compares the prices, making the more affordable options seem like bargains.

 Stores also like to use “loss aversion” to get us to spend, where we’re more motivated to avoid losses than to seek gains.
 So, for example, a store might offer a discount if you buy a certain number of items but also add an extra fee if you don’t spend enough.
 This encourages us to spend more to avoid the loss of that discount.
 (Memorial Day Sale, anyone?)